jostylr/event-when/eventwhen.md

 * .off()  Removes all events.
 Ouch.
 * .stop([str event/bool current]) Removes queued handlers either globally (no args), on an event (str given), or current (TRUE)

-If a function handler returns FALSE, then event invoking stops on the handler.
+If a function handler returns FALSE, then no further handlers from that event emit incident will occur.

 Logging of single events can be done by passing an event logging function.
 To log all events, attach a logging function via .log = function

-Events will be converted to all lower case on lookup.

 ## TODO

-change emit to be  "immediate", "now", "later" where "now" is the current default and "later" is a callback emit which is when the handlers are added.
-For "now", the emit uses the handlers at that time of first calling.

-add in to emitwhen the option to have the event be a function called or an array of function/events.

 do an example of logs and get the log stuff strewn in.